luigi-riefolo/eGO/README.md

 functions, all the rest (configuration, middlewares/interceptors, etc.) is provided by eGO.

+eGO can be used as your project template.

 _Note:_ this project is still experimental and not ready for production.

 ### Requirements

 [gRPC][1]

 [Docker][8]

 ### Setup